WebReflection/micro-repl/README.md

   * `ondata(buffer:Uint8Array)` passes along, while interacting, every single char the user is asking for
   * *AutoFit* and *WebLinks* plugins available out of the box
   * all imports are dynamic so it's size is still minimal before its usage
-  * `eval` method, if awaited and the end of the code has a reference, will return that value, if any, beside evaluating code without showing it on *REPL* shell
+  * `eval` method, if awaited and the end of the code has a reference, will return that value, if any, beside evaluating code without showing it on *REPL* shell.
+If the extra `options` reference `hidden` value is `false`, it also shows the evaluated code while streaming it to the board.

 The `micro-repl/board` alias still exists but it's now `micro-repl/serial` instead, to eventually allow `micro-repl/bt` and others within the same ease of use.